 What Is the Treatment for Stroke?

-One FDA-approved treatment for ischemic stroke is a clot buster drug called tPA.
-This drug must be given within the first three hours after stroke symptoms begin for it to work.
+One FDA-approved treatment for ischemic stroke is a clot-buster drug called tPA.
+This drug must be given within the first three hours after stroke symptoms begin.
 This drug dissolves the clot that has clogged an artery and can reestablish blood flow to brain tissue.
-This drug is not appropriate for all ischemic stroke patients, especially for those with a history of major surgery in the last two weeks or recent head trauma.
+This drug is not appropriate for all ischemic stroke patients, especially for those who've had major surgery in the previous two weeks or recent head trauma.